 Differences between Synchronous and Asynchronous learning

-“Asynchronous” means not keeping time together and is the right approach for kids that want to explore concepts organically.
+“Asynchronous” allows you to learn on your own schedule within a certain timeframe. and is the right approach for kids who want to explore concepts organically.
 Parents can also encourage kids to broaden their horizons with the right online learning platforms beyond the classroom.
 While synchronous learning focuses on curricula-based teaching, asynchronous learning reflects real-life situations for better outcomes.

 1. Asynchronous is a more convenient format

 One of the main benefits of asynchronous learning is that it is a highly convenient form of learning for many kids.
 You can allow your child to use the computer, absorb knowledge from books, and interact with subject experts to complete projects.
-Synchronous learning is more rigorous in its approach when it comes to scheduling and time management.
+Synchronous learning is more rigorous in its approach regarding scheduling and time management.

 2. Synchronous learning offers real-time interaction